England's Big Picture

 How to submit a picture

 Email us at england@bbc.co.uk, post it on Facebook or tweet it to @BBCEngland.
-You can also find us on Instagram - use #englandsbigpicture and #GetCreative to share an image there.
+You can also find us on Instagram - use #englandsbigpicture to share an image there.
 There is a recent archive of pictures on our England's Big Picture board on Pinterest.

 When emailing pictures, please make sure you include the following information: